 You can check it in our Aurora Movie gallery.
-At the moment (late Feb 2017) solar activity is in descending phase of the Cycle 24 so the probability of seeing Northern Lights in Lapland is still high.
+At the moment (Jan 2018) solar activity is approaching the minimum of phase.
+During the minimum phase the probability to see Northern Lights in Lapland is good.
+The auroras stay mostly in Northern horizon and are more often quiet arcs in the north.
 The geomagnetic activity in past months has been mostly origin from the long living coronal holes of the Sun, so the occurence of the Northern Lights followed the 27 days solar rotation (see explanation below).
-Even the geomagnetic activity has been still high the cloudiness has varied lot due to mild winter with lot of low pressure systems passing the Northern Scandinavia.
-Warm western winds has generated suitable conditions to observe the Polar Stratospheric Clouds (PSCs) before and after sunrise.
+The cloudiness has varied lot in first half of season 2017-2018 due to mild winter with lot of low pressure systems passing the Northern Finland.

 Is it possible to have a tour at the observatory and see the Northern Lights?

 The observatory does not have facilities to serve tourists.
 We are an independent department of the University of Oulu and our main task is geophysical observations and related research including the Northern Lights.
 We do not have public opening hours at the observatory and we do not work during evenings and nights when the Northern Lights are in the sky.
 Note: Sodankylä is 350km north of Oulu and 130km north of Rovaniemi.

 Is it possible to get a guided Northern Light safari from the observatory?